nichtgedacht/JetiMiniVario/README.md

 Please use the bootloader from here: https://github.com/adafruit/uf2-samdx1/releases
 This bootloader has the brown-out detector implemented.
-I prevents for bootloader corruption renderering the XIAO death due to unclean power cycles.
+It prevents bootloader corruption due to unclean power cycles.

 ## Mechanical design